Accommodation Assistance for Students with Disabilities

 - The student goes to the Disability Support Services Office to request accommodation assistance.

 - The student submits documentation from a qualified professional verifying their disability and need for accommodations.
-For additional information on what documentation will be needed, click on the Documentation Requirements link.
+For additional information on what documentation will be needed, click on the Documentation Guidelines link.

 - The student and the DSS staff will meet to set up an accommodation plan on the basis of the documentation presented.